JakDaniels/MIOS/README.md

 	# yum install epel-release

-and optionally for a newer version of the Mono packages for Centos 6:
+and optionally for a newer version of the Mono packages for Centos 6, tested to work with OpenSim (currently 3.10, 3.12 and 4.4.2.11):

 	# yum install http://el6.ateb.co.uk/ateb/x86_64/RPMS/ateb-release-6-1.noarch.rpm

-Look at the documentation at http://el6.ateb.co.uk/ for info on how to choose different Mono versions that work with OpenSim.
+Look at the Repo documentation at http://el6.ateb.co.uk/ for info on how to choose different Mono versions that work with OpenSim.
-*Disclaimer:* these Mono RPMS are provided by me, I use them myself with MIOS.
+*Disclaimer:* This is my own Repo and these Mono RPMS are provided by me, I use them myself with MIOS.
 You don't have to use them.
-Centos 6 packages Mono 2.10.8 in it's main Repo.
+Centos 6 packages
+Mono 2.10.8 in it's main Repo.
 This *should* work with OpenSim although I have not tested this old version :)
+You can also build Mono yourself from http://download.mono-project.com/sources/mono/ if you want to try other versions.

 Make sure these packages are installed: